 Once a distributor clears the NISM Series V-A exam and submits the required documents along with the application and fee, AMFI processes the request through its designated intermediaries, such as CAMS or Karvy.
 AMFI then verifies the applicant’s credentials, exam status, and documentation.

-In a world where anyone can give advice, the ARN code quietly tells you who’s qualified to do it.
-It’s not just a number; it’s proof that your advisor has the proper knowledge and is officially approved to handle your money.
-Whether you’re starting small or investing big, knowing your advisor has a valid ARN (and EUIN, if needed) gives peace of mind.
-In mutual funds, trusting the right person makes all the difference.
+The ARN code is not just a number; it’s proof that your advisor has the necessary expertise and is officially authorized to handle your money.
+Whether you’re starting small or investing big, knowing your advisor has a valid ARN and EUIN builds trust.